smudge-js/smudge/notes/notes.md

     checker board background for transparency visualization

+    pbr.clear() with transparent material not working as expected?

+    would be nice if material downloads had unique names, maybe be able to specify a project name, version, or something?

 we are trying to figure out what to eat for dinner, not the worst possible way to cook it.

 lines need a "spread left, spread right, spred center" option